 As a Food Allergy Consultant, I try to bridge the gap between the time that someone is diagnosed with a food allergy and how to begin their new journey into the world of allergy-friendly foods.
-Often times, even the best Doctors do not have the time or resources to help their food allergic patients with simple beginning steps, such as finding safe, wholesome foods to supplement their allergenic foods, where to shop, which items to purchase that are safe and how to maximize their budget while adjusting to this dietary change.
-I do not give out medical advice, I simply discuss the specific food allergies and guide them as they start.
-I have been referred several clients from area Doctors as well as having my information available in their offices as well.
+Often times, even the best Doctors do not have the time or resources to help their food allergic patients with simple beginning steps such as finding safe, wholesome foods to supplement their allergenic foods, where to shop, which items to purchase that are safe and how to maximize their budget while adjusting to this dietary change.
+I do not give out medical advice- I simply discuss your specific food allergies and help guide you as you begin.

-I can offer information and support as a professional, as a mom and as a person who has over 10 years experience in dealing with food allergies.
-Whether it be how to take precautions for school with your child or which foods to use in place of what you are currently not able to eat, I can get you started.
+I can offer information and support as a professional, as a food allergic mother and as a person who has years of experience in dealing with food allergies.
 I look forward to beginning the journey with you.